 ✔ build a true brand identity,

-✔ reassure and retain your customers thanks to a consistent experience, from the first scroll to the unboxing.
+✔ reassure and retain your customers through a consistent experience, from the first scroll to the unboxing.

-2024–2026 Trend: customers expect comfort, inclusivity, transparency, and authentic storytelling.
-Winning brands don't just sell swimsuits, but a clear vision of the body, holidays, and the planet, supported by concrete evidence (certifications, testimonials, audits).
+Customers expect comfort, inclusivity, transparency, and authentic storytelling.
+Brands performing in 2026 are not just selling swimsuits, but a clear vision of body, travel, and environmental responsibility, supported by concrete evidence (certifications, audits, traceability, customer reviews).

 Key Points

-• Define your target market in a structured way (segment, persona, price, uses) with an STP framework (Segmentation – Targeting – Positioning), based on data (Google searches, surveys, reports).
+• Define your target market in a structured way (segment, persona, price, uses) using an STP framework (Segmentation – Targeting – Positioning), relying on data (Google searches, surveys, waiting lists, industry reports).

-• Offer 6 to 8 flagship models that cover key needs (sport, beach, plus-size, shaping, tanning, maternity...) and that you can track in terms of margins and stock rotation.
+• Propose 6 to 8 flagship models that cover key needs (sport, beach, plus-size, shaping, tanning, maternity…) and whose margin, inventory turnover, and return rate you track.

 • Highlight sustainability and traceability: certified materials, audited factories, clear social commitments, with label names and a dedicated explanatory page on your website.

-• Formalize your method: development process, checklists, decision matrices, manufacturer specifications, and collection versioning (V1, V2, V3...).
+• Formalize your method: development process, checklists, decision matrices, manufacturer's specifications, and collection versioning (V1, V2, V3…).

 Defining the Vision and Niche